ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-29-aws-cloudwatch.md

 ## Alarms

 Alarms take must be in same region as the data; have three states `OK`, `ALARM`, and `INSUFFICIENT_DATA`.
 Metrics are for 1 or 5 minutes so alarms have to be equal to or higher frequency.
 You can use the `mon-put-metric-alarm` command to create or update an alarm using the ancient Java command line tool.
 There is a max of 5000 alarms per AWS account.
+Alarm history is stored for 14 days.

 ## Logs

 Using CloudWatch logs, you can monitor logs from any source in AWS, like EC2 or CloudTrail, and then archive that data.
-It's an aggregation tool.
+It's an aggregation tool that will indefinitely store your logs.

 - Log Group - a group of log streams that have the same properties, policies, and access controls.
 Retention settings specify how long to keep logs from 1 day to 10 years and all streams in the group inherit this setting.